adslbarxatov/UniNotifier/README.md

 This app provides the ability to be notified when the status of user-specified websites changes.
 In other words, about their updates, which will be presented in the form of a text log.
 Only what the user has specified is loaded – all other objects (including ads) are ignored.

 - The settings section allows you to manage and design notifications.
-- The main log provides a view of news, access to their webpages from which they were received, and the ability to share them.
+- The main log provides a view of changes, access to source webpages from which they were received, and the ability to share them.
-- A static service notification will inform you about the presence of unread news received in the background
+- A static service notification will inform you about the presence of new changes received in the background

 #